emacsgifs/emacsgifs.github.io/_posts/2016-10-02-html-entities-helper.md

 ---

-While I was building my [custom keys](/personal-keybindings) page I needed HTML entities to replace characters I need that screw-up markdown.
+While I was building my [custom keys](/personal-keybindings) page I realised I needed to use HTML entities to avoid some characters that break the markdown to HTML process.
+In particular backquote/grave accent, used by markdown to indicate code & the pipe/vertical line, which is used to build tables.

-This is something I just built incidentally and maybe I should turn this into a package.
-For now I thought I'd just post the code, because it gives me a chance to share how it works and how I built it.
+By the way, this is something I just built incidentally.
+Maybe I should turn it into a package, but for now I thought I'd just share how I built it.

-The entity list I used is from [Wikipedia][entities-page].
+First off I need a list of HTML entities, I used the one on [Wikipedia][entities-page].

-Here's how I scraped it.
+[On that page][entities-page], there's a single `table.wikitable.sortable`.
+This contains all the useful HTML entity info.

 From the Chrome Dev Tools console, I used a little jQuery and JS/ES6, and grabbed the useful text from the table of entities.

-[On the page][entities-page], there's a single `table.wikitable.sortable`.
-This contains the useful HTML entity info.

 Here's the code I used. (reformatted from a one-liner, comments added)

-{% highlight js %}
+{% highlight javascript %}
-$('table.wikitable.sortable tr').
-  map(function(i, e) {
+$('table.wikitable.sortable tr').map((i, e) => {
-    // Use destructuring to grab the contents
+  // Pick cell 0,1,6 (entity, char and description)
-    // of indices 0, 1 and 6 from each chil array of
+  // from each table row
-    // the tr elements found (i.e. the td elements).
-    [ent,chr,,,,,dsc] = e.children.map(function(i, e) {
+  [ent,chr,,,,,dsc] = $(e.children).toArray()
-      return e.innerText;
-    });
+    .map((e, i) => e.innerText )
-    return `char: ${chr} entity: &${ent}; text: ${dsc}`;
+  return `char: ${chr} entity: &${ent}; text: ${dsc}` }).toArray().join("\n");
-  }).
-  toArray().
-  join("\n");
 {% endhighlight %}

 The output looks like this: